The Sustainability of Natural Ingredients in Beauty

 Being at the mercy of the forces of nature is in many ways an obvious limitation in this line of work, however it’s been a valuable lesson in what happens when you’re forced in to a reaction AND the importance of sustainability, especially in this current collective movement of consumer need for the real thing - across many industries, particularly artisanal.
 Understanding that there are NGO’s that work hard to bring attention to these issues and to highlight the plight of growers in being unable to convert their natural wealth in to a decent standard of living has been eye-opening.

 The irony of increased consumer consciousness is not lost.
 Consumers are no longer wanting to purchase at arm’s length.
-Yet the vanilla crisis in Madagascar demonstrates the tension between the demand for the real thing and the lengths growers must go to - to their own detriment, and with relatively little recompense to boot, in response to this demand, AND exposes the shortcomings of supply chains that have little regard for anything other than sourcing a cheap commodity.
+Yet the vanilla crisis in Madagascar demonstrates the tension between the demand for the real thing and the lengths growers must go to - to their own detriment, and with relatively little recompense to boot, in response to this demand, AND exposes the shortcomings of supply chains that single-mindedly hanker after a cheap commodity.

 I have seen businesses hike up the price of their vanilla products.
-For an enterprise like mine, that wasn’t financially viable, nor was transferring the cost to customers.
-I have seen suppliers now exclusively offering dilutions of vanilla, mindful of the difficulty in shifting such a massively inflated product and of course, in obtaining it.
-An alteration that included a dilution could have been an option for Blood Orange + Vanilla Sugar Scrub instead of discontinuing the product but financial viability aside, the purist in me, and with the values I pride the business on, and on the back of the hard lessons I learned here, I opted not to.
+This wasn’t financially viable for an enterprise like mine, nor was transferring the cost to customers.
+I have seen suppliers now exclusively offering dilutions of vanilla, mindful of the difficulty in shifting such a massively inflated product and of course, the difficulty in obtaining it.
+An alteration that included a dilution could have been an option for Blood Orange + Vanilla Sugar Scrub instead of discontinuing the product but financial viability aside, the purist in me and with the values I pride the business on, and on the back of the hard lessons I learned here, I opted not to.

-Lastly, I wanted to share my account here because I think it’s important for natural beauty brands to highlight the challenges and realities they face behind the scenes, and to explain big changes to product lines with honesty.
-Hopefully it’s a worthwhile insight!
+Lastly, I wanted to share my account here because I think it’s important for natural beauty brands to highlight the challenges and realities they face behind the scenes, and to explain big changes to their product lines with honesty.

 I welcome your questions and comments below.
 Thanks for reading!